VAnu20/PYTHON_SQL_Project/README.md

 Navigating the Future of Online Shopping

-A comprehensive data analysis project using SQL and Python to explore an e-commerce dataset, uncover business insights, and analyze customer purchasing patterns, revenue trends, and seller performance.
-This project demonstrates how data querying, analysis, and visualization techniques can be used to convert raw transactional data into actionable business intelligence.
+A comprehensive data analysis project using **SQL** and **Python** to explore an **e-commerce dataset**, uncover business insights, and analyze customer purchasing patterns, revenue trends, and seller performance.
+This project demonstrates how data querying, analysis, and visualization techniques can be used to convert **raw transactional data** into **actionable business intelligence**.

 ## Table of Contents
 - [Project Overview](#project-overview)